nride/nride-sc/README.md

 ## Demo

 We have two users, Alice and Bob, who will be using the escrow contract.
-Alice creates the escrow, locking 100 NRIDE tokens, with T1 timeout in 2 minutes, and T2 timeout in 5 minutes.
-Hence, Bob has 2 minutes to topup the contract, or else it will enter the T1-Timeout state where Alice can get her full deposit back.
-Once, Bob has topped up the escrow, both users have up to T2 timeout to approve or cancel the escrow.
-At any time, they can attempt to withdraw and see what the payout is.
-The contract returns an error if it is not in a withdrawable state.
-Here, we will walk through the happy case, where both users approve the escrow on time, and get their full deposit back, but we encourage users to try cancelling or letting the escrow timeout to see how it affects the payout.
+Alice creates the escrow, locking 100 NRIDE tokens, with Bob as the counterparty.
+At any time, Alice can call the `Cancel` method to cancel the escrow and get her deposit back.
+To withdraw from the escrow, Bob will need to obtain the secret key from `Alice`.
+This happens off-chain (by sending a private message for example).

+Here, we will walk through the happy case, where Bob obtains the secret key from Alice and withdraws from the escrow, but we encourage the reader to try withdrawing with the wrong key, or to cancel the escrow from Alice's account.

 Note: This has only been tested on a Macbook Air with M1 processor

-We currently support two environments "Local" and "Testnet", but we will run through the Local version, using a Docker container to run a single Juno node.

 ### Prerequisites